LightShield/configs_loader_cpp/README.md

 ### Why Not Runtime Reflection?

 Runtime reflection requires hash maps, string lookups, and type erasure.
-This pays a cost in the hot path for knowledge already available at compile time - a poor data-oriented design approach.
+This pays a cost in the hot path for knowledge already available at compile time - a missed opportunity data-oriented design wise.

 Struct-based design allows:
 - **Compile-time checking**: Typos caught by compiler, IDE autocomplete works